VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 <li><a href="https://en.wikipedia.org/wiki/Dvorak_keyboard_layout#/media/File:KB_Programmer_Dvorak.svg">Programmer's Dvorak</a> is a thing and honestly I want to know if anybody actually uses it?
 Having the numbers like that hurts my brain.</li>
 <li><a href="http://tug.ctan.org/info/symbols/comprehensive/symbols-a4.pdf">Seriously,</a>  check these out.
 You won't believe some of what's in here.</li>
 <li>MIDI is currently in a transition period from MIDI on a 5-pin Din to over TRS exactly because of this reason.
 Unfortunately, there's now two competing versions of MIDI over TRS called TRS-A and TRS-B where the signals on each pin are mixed around.
 Making it even worse, there's even a version that runs on 'mono' TS cables.
 It's a <a href="https://minimidi.world">mess.</a></li>
 <li>Sub-Pixel Rendering is effectively abusing the fact that monitors will have a sort of trippled horizonal resolution, where each individual R, G, and B sub pixel is treated like an individual pixel that can be rendered to.
-This can make text look substantially shaper, but is why when you take a screenshot and blow it up you might see weird colors around the text.
+This can make text look substantially sharper, but is why when you take a screenshot and blow it up you might see weird colors around the text.
 It's a hacky work around.</li>
 <li>The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA<br>
 VGA is the worst option here, as it's an analog signal.
 This means the signal can do strange things, getting corrupted between your computer and the monitor.
 Typically this is a blue, screw in connection with many pins
 DVI is still pretty common and looks like an even larger VGA connection, with a typically white, screw in connector.
 This signal is normally digital, though there is a variant of DVI that can be adapted into VGA.
 Of note, DVI can also be adapted to HDMI though you will not have audio, as DVI does not carry sound<br>